Taxodium distichum: Ecology

 Bald cypress trees growing in swamps have a peculiarity of growth called cypress knees.
 These are woody projections from the root system project above the ground or water.
 Their function was once thought to be to provide oxygen to the roots, which grow in the low dissolved oxygen waters typical of a swamp (as in mangroves).
 However, evidence for this is scant; in fact, roots of swamp-dwelling specimens whose knees are removed do not decrease in oxygen content and the trees continue to thrive.
 Another more likely function is structural support and stabilization.
 Bald cypress trees growing on flood-prone sites tend to form buttressed bases, but trees grown on drier sites may lack this feature.
+The buttressed base usually begins at the soil surface and usually extends up to the maximum annual flooding elevation.
 Buttressed bases and a strong, intertwined root system allow them to resist very strong winds; even hurricanes rarely overturn them.

 Many agents damage T. distichum trees.
-The main damaging (in some cases lethal) agent is the fungus Lauriliella taxodii, which causes a brown pocket rot known as "pecky cypress."
+The main damaging (in some cases lethal) agent is the fungus Lauriliella taxodii, which causes a brown pocket rot known as "pecky cypress".
 It attacks the heartwood of living trees, usually from the crown down to the roots.
 A few other fungi attack the sapwood and the heartwood of the tree, but they do not usually cause serious damage.
-Insects such as the cypress flea beetle (Systena marginalis) and the bald cypress leafroller (Archips goyerana) can seriously damage trees by destroying leaves, cones or bark.
+Insects such as the cypress flea beetle (Systena marginalis) and the bald cypress leafroller (Archips goyerana) can seriously damage trees by destroying leaves, cones, or bark.
 Nutrias also clip and unroot young bald cypress seedlings, sometimes killing a whole plantation in a short amount of time.

-In 2002, the Indiana Department of Natural Resources identified T. distichum as a state protected plant with the status of Threatened.
+In 2002, the Indiana Department of Natural Resources identified T. distichum as a state-protected plant with the status of Threatened.
 Globally, the species is listed as of Least Concern by the IUCN.

 Cultivation and uses

 The bald cypress is hardy and can be planted in hardiness zones 4 through 10 in the US.
 The species is a popular ornamental tree that is cultivated for its light, feathery foliage and orangey brown to dull red autumnal color.
 In cultivation it thrives on a wide range of soils, including well-drained sites where it would not grow naturally because juvenile seedlings cannot compete with other vegetation.
 Cultivation is successful far north of its native range, even to southern Canada.
 It is also commonly planted in Europe, Asia, and other temperate and subtropical locales.
+Additionally it is sometimes planted in gardens and parks Eastern Australia with most specimens being found in Temperate to warm temperate areas although two trees are thriving in an open location along a drain on the side of the highway north of Port Douglas Queensland (the tree itself is at a latitude and longitude of-16.4853970, 145.4134609), so it would seem the species can grow well in tropical conditions.
 It does, however, require hot summers for good growth.